riccardofrosini/SPARQLAR/README.md

 ## Contents
 pom.xml for managing the libraries and building the project.

-SPARQLAR/src/main/resources/SparqlParser.jj  This file contains the java-compiler-compiler source code that can be usied to automatically generate the java code that parses SPARQLAR strings.
+SPARQLAR/src/main/resources/SparqlParser.jj  This file contains the java-compiler-compiler source code that can be used to automatically generate the java code that parses SPARQLAR strings.
 The code is in SPARQLAR/src/main/java/io/sparqlar/parser/

 SPARQLAR/src/main/java/io/sparqlar/executors/ this folder contains three SPARQL executors that use the Jena library to produce the responses.